Connect an AI agent with the MCP server

 - Revoking access takes one click: open the dashboard at

 beta.enclavia.io, find the active session forenclavia-mcpunder your sessions list, and revoke it.
-Subsequent Claude tool calls from that connector will fail withunauthorizedand Claude will offer to re-authorize.
+Subsequent tool calls from that connector will fail withunauthorizedand the agent will offer to re-authorize.

 Limitations

-enclavia pushis not exposed as an MCP tool — pushing requires a Docker daemon and a local image, both of which live on your machine, not in the MCP server.
-Push from the CLI, then ask Claude to create the enclave from the resulting tag.- The MCP server doesn't proxy traffic into running enclaves.
+enclavia pushis not exposed as an MCP tool.
+Pushing requires a Docker daemon and a local image, both of which live on your machine, not in the MCP server.
+Ask the agent to create the enclave first (it reserves a private repo for it in your namespace); then push to that enclave's id from the CLI to trigger the build.- The MCP server doesn't proxy traffic into running enclaves.
 To talk to an enclave's HTTP service you still use the

 enclaviaclient library.